lewisclark4/CI-MilestoneProjectFour/README.md

 - [x] I am able to search for a product based on product name.
 - [x] I am able to search for a product based on product description.
 - [x] I am able to search for a product based on brand name.
-- [x] I am able to search for a product based on product colour.
+- [x] I am able to search for a product based on product category.

 6. As a user, I would like to be able to easily see what I have searched for, so that I may quickly decide whether the product I want is available.
 - [x] When I search for items, I am displayed a message to confirm the number of results for my search.